-It is the Isle of Wight Council’s policy to pay all Housing Benefit into a bank account.
-For more information on opening a basic bank account, please visit www.citizensadvice.org.uk.
+It is our policy to pay all Housing Benefit into a bank account.
+If you need help or information on opening a basic bank account please visit Citizens Advice.

 Backdating a Claim

 Your claim for Housing Benefit and or Local Council Tax Support may be backdated in some circumstances.
-You must prove to the Council that there was continuous good cause for not having made an earlier claim.
-However, the maximum time the Council can go back is 1 month for working age claimants and 3 months for pension age claimants from the date your claim for backdating was actually made.
+Your claim should be in writing and include a statement of reason.
+The maximum time we can backdate is one month for working age claimants and three months for pension age claimants.
+This is from the date your claim for backdating was actually made.

 - You were ill and no-one else could claim for you.